-- I’ve recently added a live-streaming service to my ceremonies and during COVID I’m offering this to my couples for FREE.
-You can read more about it here.
+- I’ve added a live-streaming service to my ceremonies and during COVID I’m offering this to my couples for FREE with my most popular packages.

 - I am registered as a COVID-Safe business, as required by NSW regulations.
 Accordingly, I will only perform ceremonies that comply with the current guidelines on guest numbers, etc.

 - I will have a QR code check-in at the ceremony to support contract tracing should it be required.

 - I am discussing with my couples how they are styling their ceremony to ensure that all of their guests are seated and suggesting that members of the same household are seated together.